Habrador/Ten-Minute-Physics-Unity/README.md

 ## 8. Interaction

-Catch and throw a ball with your mouse
+Catch and throw a ball with your mouse.

 <img src="/_media/08-user-interaction.png" width="400">

-## 10. Simple and unbreakable simulation of soft bodies
+## 10. Soft body physics

-Basic soft body bunny physics.
+Simple unbreakable soft body bunny physics.
 You can flatten it and throw it around with your mouse.

 <img src="/_media/10-soft-body.gif" width="400">

+## 11. Find overlaps among objects

-## 11. Find overlaps among thousands of objects blazing fast
+Find overlaps among thousands of objects blazing fast.
 Implements a version of the [Spatial Partitioning design pattern](https://github.com/Habrador/Unity-Programming-Patterns) called "Spatial Hashing" which is really useful if you have an unbounded grid.

 <img src="/_media/11-spatial-hashing.png" width="400">

+## 12. Optimized soft body physics (TODO)

+Is not optimizing the code from #11, but is showing how you can use a more detailed mesh and make that faster.
+You use two meshes: one with fewer triangles that is tetrahedralized, and one with more triangles, and then they interract during the simulation.

 ## 13. Tetrahedralizer (TODO)

-Implemetation of an algorithm in Unity that splits a mesh into tetrahedrons
+Implemetation of an algorithm in that splits a mesh into tetrahedrons.

 # Bonus

-Bonus implementations related to the code above
+Bonus implementations related to the code above.

 ## 3-Body Problem

-Simulation of planetary orbits based on this famous unsolved problem (https://en.wikipedia.org/wiki/Three-body_problem)
+Simulation of planetary orbits based on this famous unsolved problem (https://en.wikipedia.org/wiki/Three-body_problem).

 [![Link to youtube video 3-body problem](https://img.youtube.com/vi/o5HWPeP-JS4/0.jpg)](https://www.youtube.com/watch?v=o5HWPeP-JS4)